Congo officials say 2nd Ebola case confirmed in city of Goma

 This has become the second-deadliest Ebola outbreak in history, with more than 1,700 people killed despite the widespread use of an experimental but effective Ebola vaccine.
 Containing the outbreak faces unprecedented challenges amid attacks by rebel groups and resistance by wary community residents in a region of Congo that had never experienced an Ebola outbreak before.

 Muyembe and other officials on Tuesday sought to reassure both Goma residents and neighboring countries that measures were being taken to strengthen surveillance for Ebola at border posts and elsewhere.
 Neighboring Rwanda, Uganda and South Sudan began vaccinating health workers weeks or months ago.
+WHO says the risk of regional spread remains “very high.”

 The declaration of a global health emergency — the fifth in history — brought a surge of millions of dollars in new pledges by international donors but some health workers say a new approach is needed to combat misunderstandings in the community.
 Far too many people in this outbreak are still dying at home, they say.